Evolution of cognition: Sex, mating, and relationships

 Many animals have complex mating rituals require higher levels of cognition to evaluate.
 Birds are well known for their intense mating displays including swan dances that can last hours or even days.
+There has also been studies on sexual selection and evolution of cognition in seed beetles.
+It shows that "cognitive ability did show sex-specificity: strong sexual selection improved cognitive ability for males but not females."

 Higher levels of cognition may have evolved to facilitate the formation of longer lasting relationships.
 Animals that form pair bonds and share parental responsibilities produce offspring that are more likely to survive and reproduce, which increases the fitness of these individuals.
 The cognitive requirements for this type of mating include the ability the differentiate individuals from their group and resolve social conflicts.

 Finding, extracting, and protecting food

 Another hypothesis for the evolution of cognition is that cognition allowed individuals access to food and resources that were previously unavailable.
 For example, the genetic mutation for color vision allowed for a greatly increased efficiency in finding and foraging fruit.
 Food caching behavior displayed in some birds and mammals is an example of a behavior that may have co-evolved with higher cognitive processes.
 This ability to store food for later consumption allows these animals to take advantage of temporary surpluses in food availability.
 Corvids have displayed incredible abilities to create and remember the locations of up to hundreds of caches.
 In addition, there is evidence that this is not just an instinctual behavior, but an example of future planning.
-Jays have been found to diversify the types of food they cache, possible indicating they understand the need to eat a variety of food.
+Jays have been found to diversify the types of food they catch, possible indicating they understand the need to eat a variety of food.
 Some supporters of this hypothesis suggest that higher cognitive processes require a large brain to body ratio.
 This higher brain to body size ratio in turn requires a large metabolic input to function.
 The idea is that the two processes (greater access to food and the brain's growing need for energy) may have snowballed the evolution of these two features.